Test your skills: Flexbox

 Task 1

 In this task, the list items are the navigation for a site.
-They should be laid out as a row, with an equal amount of space between each item.
+To complete the task, use flexbox to lay out the list items as a row, with an equal amount of space between each item.

 Your final result should look like the image below: